Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps

 Since this is where the ``non trivial'' part of the dynamics happen, one can crucially use Fredholm theory.
-In this paper, we explain how Ruelle-Pollicott resonances can be defined for a large class of geodesic flows with \emph{non-compact} trapped sets.
+In this paper, we consider a family of hyperbolic flows whose trapped set is not compact.
+For this class, we explain how Ruelle-Pollicott resonances can be defined.
 We are convinced that the methods developed in this article will also apply to more general settings and that they will lead to subsequent results such as meromorphic continuation of zeta functions, and decay of correlations results.
 However, the new arguments that we introduce to handle the noncompact trapped set are already a bit more involved than the usual ones.
 We have thus chosen to restrain ourselves to the following setting, where they can be cleanly developed:

 The class of dynamical systems we are considering are geodesic flows on manifolds with cusps.
-We assume that $(N, g)$ is a complete smooth $(d+1)$-dimensional Riemannian manifold, that decomposes into a compact core with stricly negative variable sectional curvature, and a finite union of hyperbolic cusps with constant negative curvature, that are attached to this core (see Definition~\ref{def:admissible_cusp_manifold} for more precision).
+We assume that $(N, g)$ is a complete, smooth, $(d+1)$-dimensional Riemannian manifold, that decomposes into a compact core with strictly negative variable sectional curvature, and a finite union of hyperbolic cusps with constant negative curvature, that are attached to this core (see Definition~\ref{def:admissible_cusp_manifold} for more precision).
 We consider the geodesic flow $\varphi_t$ acting on the cosphere bundle $M=S^*N$ and denote its vectorfield by $X$.
 When endowed with the Sasaki metric, $M$ is a (2d+1)-dimensional Riemannian manifold.
 From the inclusion $M \subset T^\ast N$, $M$ inherits the Liouville measure $\mu_L$ which is preserved by the geodesic flow, and gives finite volume to $M$.
 As $N$ has strictly negative curvature, the geodesic flow is uniformly hyperbolic and due to the particular structure of the cusps, its trapped set (in forward \emph{and} backward times) has full measure in $M$.